100 gecs: 2015–2018: Formation and self-titled EP

 Brady and Les, who lived just miles apart in the St. Louis area (Kirkwood and Webster Groves, respectively), first met during high school at a rodeo.
 However, they first had the idea to collaborate after meeting again at a house party in 2012.
-In the winter of 2015, Les and Brady first produced music together, recording in Chicago and eventually self-releasing their first EP, 100 Gecs, on July 12, 2016.
-The origin of the name "100 Gecs" is disputed, as Brady and Les have given varying and contradictory explanations in interviews.
+In the winter of 2015, Les and Brady first produced music together, recording in Laura's Chicago apartment and eventually self-releasing their first EP, 100 gecs, on July 12, 2016.
+The origin of the name "100 gecs" is unclear, as Brady and Les have given several contradictory explanations.
+In various interviews, they have claimed that they saw the name spray painted on a dorm building in Chicago, that Brady and Les saw the words "100" and "gecs" respectively in their dreams one night and decided to combine them, that the name was inspired by a time Les bought one gecko online but was sent a hundred, or that "gec" is an abbreviation for "getting exceptionally calm" or "getting exceptionally cool".

-2019–2020: 1000 Gecs and 1000 Gecs and the Tree of Clues
+2019–2020: 1000 gecs and 1000 gecs and the Tree of Clues

 Despite plans to record more music, they were unable to find enough time until they performed a "breakout" DJ set together for the 2019 Minecraft Fire Festival.
-Following that collaboration, they continued to work on songs and released their debut album, 1000 Gecs, on May 31, 2019, to positive reviews.
-According to Will Pritchard of The Independent, the album helped to consolidate the eclectic 2010s "hyperpop" style by taking the genre "to its most extreme, and extremely catchy, conclusions: stadium-sized trap beats processed and distorted to near-destruction, overwrought emo vocals and cascades of ravey arpeggios."
+Following that collaboration, they continued to work on songs and released their debut album, 1000 gecs, on May 31, 2019, to positive reviews.
+According to Will Pritchard of The Independent, the album helped to consolidate the eclectic "hyperpop" style by taking the genre "to its most extreme, and extremely catchy, conclusions: stadium-sized trap beats processed and distorted to near-destruction, overwrought emo vocals and cascades of ravey arpeggios."

-In September 2019, it was announced that 100 Gecs and Slowthai would support Brockhampton on their Heaven Belongs to You Tour later that year, 100 Gecs also headlined six additional shows of their own in various cities along the tour.
+In September 2019, it was announced that 100 gecs and Slowthai would support Brockhampton on their Heaven Belongs to You Tour later that year, 100 gecs also headlined six additional shows of their own in various cities along the tour.
 In November 2019, the duo appeared on the Adult Swim web series FishCenter Live and performed the songs "800db Cloud" and "Stupid Horse" in front of a green screen backdrop of an aquarium.
-100 Gecs were named an "Artist You Need to Know" by Rolling Stone in 2019.
-New York Times music critic Jon Caramanica called 1000 Gecs the best album of 2019, and it was rated among the best albums of the year by Crack Magazine, Noisey, Paper, Pitchfork, and Stereogum.
-Towards the end of 2019, Brady announced a remix album by the duo tentatively titled 1000 Gecs & th3 phant0m m3nac3 and set to feature artists including A. G. Cook.
-The album was later retitled 1000 Gecs and the Tree of Clues, which Les referred to as "a companion to the original".
+100 gecs were named an "Artist You Need to Know" by Rolling Stone in 2019.
+New York Times music critic Jon Caramanica called 1000 gecs the best album of 2019, and it was rated among the best albums of the year by Crack Magazine, Noisey, Paper, Pitchfork, and Stereogum.
+Towards the end of 2019, Brady announced a remix album by the duo tentatively titled 1000 gecs & th3 phant0m m3nac3 and set to feature artists including A. G. Cook.
+The album was later retitled 1000 gecs and the Tree of Clues, which Les referred to as "a companion to the original".
 Tree of Clues was released on July 10, 2020.